masc-ucsc/docs/docs/pyrope/06-functions.md

 execute_method(banner)     // compile error, ref explicitly expected
 ```

-A lambda will be called whenever referenced.
-There are only two exceptions:
+A lambda will be called whenever used, no need to have an explicit `()`.
+The
-`ref` and `alias`.
+only exception is when the `ref` keyword is used.

 Adding a `ref` before a lambda call delays the call.
 It it is a variable, it
 delays the call to the getter/setter too.